irvingjacob/general-programming-portfolio/README.txt

 # programming-portfolio
 Jacob Irving Mitchell
-Variety of Programs in C++, Java, C#, and Visual Basic
+Variety of Programs in C++, Java, C#, Python and Visual Basic